biscoitinho/Sergeant/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Be warn, that I reserve my personal judgement to new features as I'm very focused on not to bloat it with too many functionalities

 ## 📝 License

-[Add your license here]
+MIT License

 ## 🙏 Acknowledgments

 - Built with Ruby and ncurses
-- Inspired by terminal file managers like ranger and nnn
+- Inspired by [Omarchy linux](https://omarchy.org) and terminal file managers like ranger and nnn
 - Uses [glow](https://github.com/charmbracelet/glow) for markdown rendering
 - Integrates with [fzf](https://github.com/junegunn/fzf) for fuzzy finding